-33. The council is committed to ensuring that staff providing contracts on our behalf should receive protection from violence in the workplace and support if they are subjected to violence in the course of their work.
+- 34. The council is committed to ensuring that staff providing contracts on our behalf should receive protection from violence in the workplace and support if they are subjected to violence in the course of their work.
 The council approved the 'End Violence at Work Charter' and the award of new contracts will then be dependent on a commitment by contractors to do the same.
-The Unison 'End Violence at Work Charter' can be found at https://www.unison.org.uk/content/uploads/2018/04/24948.pdf

-34. In addition our expectation is that all contractors should have a clear policy on a zero-tolerance approach to all forms of discrimination, harassment and bullying at work.
+View the The Unison 'End Violence at Work Charter'. - 35.
+In addition our expectation is that all contractors should have a clear policy on a zero-tolerance approach to all forms of discrimination, harassment and bullying at work.